-The Membrane Science & Technology cluster consists of 6 diverse, but synergetic, scientific disciplines:
+The Membrane Science & Technology cluster consists of various diverse, but synergetic, scientific disciplines:

 Alongside the research groups, EMI Twente conducts contract research for industrial clients.
 EMI brings the practical implementation of an idea a step closer.
 EMI helps you bridging the gap between science and industry.

 Based on our disciplinary strength and scientific excellence, our cluster engages in various initiatives, programs and projects in both teaching and research.
 The Membrane Science & Technology cluster contributes to the excellent, multidisciplinary research within scientific institutes, such as MESA+: one of the worlds leading research institutes for nanotechnology.
 Furthermore, education is one of our core tasks.
-Our people play a strong role in the Advanced Technology and Chemical Engineering curriculum.
+Our people play a strong role in the Chemical Science & Engineering curriculum.